 There's a lot of ground to cover when it comes to discussing financial aid with your soon-to-be college freshman.
 These are the most important steps to tackle during your student's final year of high school.

-- Get organized.
 Beginning October 1, your senior will be eligible to complete the Free Application for Federal Student Aid.
 But before that date, you should be organizing key financial documents so there are no snags when it's time to apply.
-You'll need your federal income tax returns, bank and investment statements, records of any untaxed income and statements for 529 or other tax-advantaged college savings accounts.
+You'll need your federal income tax returns, bank and investment statements, records of any untaxed income, and statements for 529 or other tax-advantaged college savings accounts.

-- Estimate your Expected Family Contribution (EFC).
-Ahead of filling out the FAFSA, you should be thinking about your Estimated Family Contribution or EFC.
+Ahead of filling out the FAFSA, you should be thinking about your Expected Family Contribution or EFC.
 This is the amount you're expected to contribute to your child's education.
 You can calculate your estimated contribution using an EFC calculator.
 This number can change once the FAFSA is completed and approved, but establishing a baseline early on can be helpful in planning your college expense budget.

-- Discuss federal loan alternatives.
 In addition to applying for federal loans, you should be talking over scholarship and grant options with your high school senior.
 Encourage them to apply for these as early as possible in their senior year.
-Additionally, you may want to consider options for private student loans in the event that federal loans, scholarships and grants aren't enough to cover their cost of attendance.
+Additionally, you may want to consider options for private student loans in the event that federal loans, scholarships, and grants aren't enough to cover their cost of attendance.

-- Weigh the benefits of work-study.
 Filling out the FAFSA may make your student eligible for federal work-study, in addition to federal loans or grants.
 This could be a more appealing option to them than working part- or full-time while they're in school.
-Crunch the numbers on how much aid they could receive through work study versus working off-campus to see which one makes more sense financially.
+Crunch the numbers on how much aid they could receive through work-study versus working off-campus to see which one makes more sense financially.

-- Pay the initial deposit.
-Generally, you're required to pay some type of deposit to hold your student's spot ahead of the beginning of fall semester, or reserve a preferred spot in student housing.
+Generally, you're required to pay some type of deposit to hold your student's spot ahead of the beginning of the fall semester or reserve a preferred spot in student housing.
 This deposit is typically a few hundred dollars and it may be non-refundable, depending on the school your senior will soon be heading off to.
 If you're not sure about the deposit amount or how to pay it, the financial aid office can help.

 Make Your Student Financial Aid Checklist and Check It Twice

 Financial aid isn't something you can afford to get wrong and overlooking even a small thing could cost you.
-An error on the FAFSA, for example, could result in a much higher Expected Family Contribution so it pays to review it carefully before submitting it, and after it's approved to ensure that all your information is correct.
-Remember also to take time to talk to your student before they start school to help them understand their options for repaying their loans and how to budget for their monthly payments after graduation.
+An error on the FAFSA, for example, could result in a much higher Expected Family Contribution, so it pays to review it carefully before submitting it and after it's approved to ensure that all your information is correct.
+Remember also to take time to talk to your students before they start school to help them understand their options for repaying their loans and how to budget for their monthly payments after graduation.